As tourists continue to visit national parks and DC, advocates and local businesses warn about long-term impact of shutdown

 Concerns about long-term impact of the shutdown

-Ferguson also warned of the shutdown’s economic impact on the nation’s capital, which lost about $47.4 million in revenue during the 35-day shutdown in 2018-2019.
+Elliot Ferguson, president and CEO of Destination DC, a non-profit marketing group that promotes the nation’s capital, also warned of the shutdown’s economic impact on the city, which lost about $47.4 million in revenue during the 35-day shutdown in 2018-2019.

 “Everything from the small mom-and-pop sandwich shops to the larger entities are impacted by the shutdown,” Ferguson told CNN.
 “We are in the prime months and weeks for convention business and tourism.
 So, the impact is significant.”